LeaVerou/lea.verou.me/consulting/index.md

 I work with companies across the spectrum of size and maturity, from giants like Google to tiny startups doing cool work.
 Some areas I frequently consult on are described below, but I’m generally very open to unusual projects, so don’t be discouraged if your project doesn’t fit neatly into one of these categories; <a class="contact">email me</a> and we can discuss!

-On a high level, my areas of expertise span product, usability, and web standards, including:
+On a high level, my areas of expertise span product, usability, and web standards.
+This includes:
 - Web standards and web platform design
 - Product and API design, with a focus on usability and user needs
 - Open source software and open standards